I made this simple skirt a while back after feeling a bit bugged by the lack of casual summer staples in my wardrobe.

 - ruler and drafting paper (optional)

 Gather your supplies.
-Fold your fabric in half and fold in half.
+Fold your fabric in half.
 The straight line in the image above is the fold.

 Take the following measurements: waist, hips, rise (distance between waist and hips), length.
 Figure out your hem.
 Mine was an inch and a half.
 Subtract 2 inches from your hips and waist measurements.
 This sounds nuts, but since your knit is stretchy, you’ll want it to hug your curves.